F1 Fantasy: top picks & predictions for the 2025 Spanish GP

 Grand Prix Photo

-Several players matched our recommended team, using the Limitless chip, but dHass Auto chose Kimi Antonelli (11 Fantasy points) instead of Leclerc, to chalk up 393 on the weekend and 1609 in total, putting them at the top of the Motor Sport league.
+Several players matched our recommended team of using the Limitless chip, but dHass Auto chose Kimi Antonelli (11 Fantasy points) instead of Leclerc, to chalk up 393 on the weekend and 1609 in total as they lead the Motor Sport league.

 The highest player in our table who didn’t use a chip at Miami is the now infamous Dixie Normus Racing (apparent real name Hue G Rection) who ranks eighth with 1548 points, but took a canny 274 last race weekend.